davecurryco/mystic-spheres/RuinsOfLahoor.md

 | 19       | Weird: Face-Hugger Spore: Affects a creature within 5 ft., DEX DC 18 save or grappled (STR 18 escape), CON DC 16 or 1d6 choking damage each round, 1d4 hours later CON DC 18 or confused, 1d8 hours later CON DC 20 or indefinite madness |
 | 20       | Weird: Beacon of the Beyond: Affects a creature within 20 ft., CHA DC 18 save or 4d6 psychic and charmed (CHA 18 break), break in 1 round or banished 2d6 rounds and return with short term madness |

+One of the undead sealed within the crypts bears the Token of the Bearer, a medallion of meteoric iron on a thick chain of the same material.
+The medallion is fashioned in the shape of a flat, blobbish monstrosity with a central, sucker-like mouth surrounded by seven bulging eyes at the bases of seven writhing tentacles.

 ##### 2E) Crypt of the Keeper

 The door to the crypt seems to have been cast in one piece from a strange, purplish metal.
 It fits tightly into its stone frame and has no pulls, handles, or locks.
 The door is decorated in bas-relief in the semblance of a nightmarish monstrosity -- a squamous mass flanked by tentacles and clusters of eyes and split by a gaping mouth from which protrude long, daggerlike, interlocking teeth.
 A successful DC 20 Wisdom(Perception) check by a character inspecting the door within 5 feet of it will reveal that teeth are caked with dark stains.